peterbourgon/wtf/README.md

 Requiring a third-party build tool to build a project that just happens to depend on a package that uses vendoring is obviously not an ideal outcome.
 Go developers have the expectation that `go get` will work in the general case.

+### Allow direct references to vendored packages

+The simplest solution by far would be to allow references to `"github.com/coreos/etcd/vendor/golang.org/x/net/context".Context` from code that is not in `github.com/coreoes/etcd` but rather external clients of it.

+This is a clean solution.
+There is no magic, and you can create the types that etcd requires.

 ### Others

 I'll be adding more solutions, with pros and cons, as they are discovered.